-10. SYSTEM OF DEMAND MANAGEMENT
+12. SYSTEM OF DEMAND MANAGEMENT

-- (1) The accounting officer must establish, through operational procedures, an effective system of demand management in order to ensure that the resources required to support the strategic and operational commitments outlined in the Integrated Development Plan are delivered at the correct time, at the right price and at the right location, and that the quantity and quality satisfy the needs. - (2) The demand management system must :- - (a) include timely development of procurement plans and management processes to ensure that all goods and services required by the municipality are quantified, budgeted for and timely and effectively delivered at the right locations and at the critical delivery dates, and are of appropriate quality and quantity at a fair cost; - (b) take into account any benefits of economies of scale that may be derived in the case of acquisitions of a repetitive nature; - (c) The development of a system which results in continuing improvement in affordability and value for money, based on total cost of ownership and quality of procurement as competition amongst suppliers is enhanced. - (d) provide for the compilation of the required specifications to ensure that its needs are met and
+- (1) The accounting officer must establish, through operational procedures, an effective system of demand management in order to ensure that the resources required to support the strategic and operational commitments outlined in the Integrated Development Plan are delivered at the correct time, at the right price and at the right location, and that the quantity and quality satisfy the needs. - (2) The demand management system must: - - (a) include timely development of procurement plans and management processes to ensure that all goods and services required by the municipality are quantified, budgeted for and timely and effectively delivered at the right locations and at the critical delivery dates, and are of appropriate quality and quantity at a fair cost. - (b) consider any benefits of economies of scale that may be derived in the case of acquisitions of a repetitive nature. - (c) The development of a system which results in continuing improvement in affordability and value for money, based on total cost of ownership and quality of procurement as competition amongst suppliers is enhanced.

+(d) provide for the compilation of the required specifications to ensure that its needs are met and

-(e) provide for an appropriate industry analysis and research to ensure that innovations and technological benefits are maximised.
+(e) provide for an appropriate industry analysis and research to ensure that innovations and technological benefits are maximized.

-11. SYSTEM OF ACQUISITION MANAGEMENT
+13. SYSTEM OF ACQUISITION MANAGEMENT

-- (1) The accounting officer must establish, though operational procedures, an effective system of acquisition management in order to ensure - (a) that goods and services, including construction works and consultant services are procured by the municipality in accordance with authorised processes only; - (b) that expenditure on goods and services, including construction works and consultant services is incurred in terms of an approved budget in terms of section 15 of the Act: - (c) that the threshold values for the different procurement processes are complied with; - (d) that bid documentation, evaluation and adjudication criteria, and general conditions of a contract, are in accordance with any applicable legislation; including, the Constitution of the Republic of South Africa Act, the Preferential Procurement Policy Framework Act, and any conditions of the Construction Industry Development Board Act; and - (e) that any Treasury guidelines on acquisition management are properly taken into account. - (2) This policy except where provided otherwise in the policy, does not apply in respect of the procurement of goods and services contemplated in section 110(2) of the Act, including - (a) water from the Department of Water Affairs or a public entity, another municipality or a municipal entity; and - (b) electricity from Eskom or another public entity, another municipality or a municipal entity. - (3) Whenever the municipality procures goods or services contemplated in section 110(2) of the Act the accounting officer must make public the fact that it procures such goods or services otherwise than through its Supply Chain Management system, including - (a) the kind of goods or services; and - (b) the name of the supplier
+- (1) The accounting officer must establish, though operational procedures, an effective system of acquisition management in order to ensure - (a) that goods and services, including construction works and consultant services are procured by the municipality in accordance with authorized processes only. - (b) that expenditure on goods and services, including construction works and consultant services is incurred in terms of an approved budget in terms of section 15 of the Act.

+(c) that the threshold values for the different procurement processes are complied with.

+- (d) that bid documentation, evaluation and adjudication criteria, and general conditions of a contract, are in accordance with any applicable legislation; including, the Constitution of the Republic of South Africa Act, the Preferential Procurement Policy Framework Act, and any conditions of the Construction Industry Development Board Act; and - (e) that any Treasury guidelines on acquisition management are properly considered. - (2) This policy except were provided otherwise in the policy, does not apply in respect of the procurement of goods and services contemplated in section 110(2) of the Act, including - - (a) water from the Department of Water Affairs or a public entity, another municipality, or a municipal entity; and

+(b) electricity from Eskom or another public entity, another municipality, or a municipal entity.

+- (3) Whenever the municipality procures goods or services contemplated in 36 - (4) 110(2) of the Act the accounting officer must make public the fact that it procures such goods or services otherwise than through its Supply Chain Management system, including - - (a) the kind of goods or services; and

+(b) the name of the supplier.

-12. RANGE OF PROCUREMENT PROCESSES
+14. RANGE OF PROCUREMENT PROCESSES

-- (1) The procurement of goods and services, including construction works and consultant services shall be procured through the range of procurement processes set out below only: - (a) petty cash purchases, up to a transaction value of R 2000 (VAT included); - (b) written or verbal quotations for procurements of a transaction value over R2 000 up to R10 000 (VAT included); - (c) formal written price quotations for procurements of a transaction value over R10 000 up to R200 000 (VAT included); and - (d) a competitive bidding process for: - (i) procurements above a transaction value of R200 000 (VAT included); and - (ii) the procurement of long term contracts exceeding one year in duration (which includes any defects liability period, if applicable)
+(1) The procurement of goods and services, including construction works and consultant services shall be procured through the range of procurement processes set out below only:

+(a) petty cash purchases, up to a transaction value of R 2000 (VAT included).

+- (c) formal written price quotations for procurements of a transaction value over R2 000 up to R300 000 (VAT included); and - (d) a competitive bidding process for:

+(i) procurements above a transaction value of R300 000 (VAT included); and

+(ii) the procurement of long-term contracts exceeding one year in duration (which includes any defects liability period, if applicable)

-(2) Reduction in Threshold Values
+Reduction in Threshold Values